| |

 Affairs.
 Between 1991 and 1992 "FU" engaged a Butoh dancer,

-shown at 6 different cities including Folkens Museum in Stockholm
+were shown at 6 different cities including Folkens Museum in

 MASH video works have been shown widely internationally